 Newaygo is a very small city located in the state of Michigan.
 With a population of 2,556 people and three associated neighborhoods, Newaygo is the 315th largest community in Michigan.
-Newaygo has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Newaygo was built prior to World War II, making it one of the older and more historic cities in the country.

 Also of interest is that Newaygo has more people living here who work in computers and math than 95% of the places in the US.